arun-r-007/RetroRun/README.md

-# RetroRun: 8086 Automatic Railway Gate Simulation
+# RetroRun - 8086 Automatic Railway Gate Simulation

 **RetroRun** is a physics-inspired 2D platformer simulation project developed using **8086 Assembly Language**, focusing on real-time hardware-level interaction and modular game system logic.
 It emulates the behavior of an **automatic railway gate system**, demonstrating the synergy between embedded systems and microprocessor programming.